alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 ## Rendering

-When rendering JSON data to the page, dynatable passes data through filters (you may notice that this is the opposite of the normalization step which runs the DOM elements through "unfilters").
+When rendering JSON data to the page, dynatable passes data through "writers" (you may notice that this is the opposite of the normalization step which runs the DOM elements through "readers").

 When rendering (and normalizing), dynatable assumes that our container element (on which we called dynatable) contains elements matching